Cyclopamine: Source and structure

 Cyclopamine consists of six rings, including a C-nor-D-homosteroid backbone linked to a octahydrofuro[3,2-b]pyridine system through a spirocentre.
 The molecule contains ten chiral centres, six of which at ring junctions.

-The Veratrum species were found to contain five related families of alkaloid: (1) solanidine alkaloids, (2) verazine alkaloids, (3) veratramine alkaloids, (4) jervine alkaloids, and (5) the cevanine alkaloids, each of which with cholesterol as a common precursor.
+The Veratrum species were found to contain five related families of alkaloids: (1) solanidine alkaloids, (2) verazine alkaloids, (3) veratramine alkaloids, (4) jervine alkaloids, and (5) the cevanine alkaloids, each of which with cholesterol as a common precursor.

 In its proposed biosynthesis, cyclopamine has a solanidine precursor.
 This was determined through initial studies which isolated alkaloids from Veratrum californium, and introduced these to embryonic sheep.

 Considering its formation in vivo, the treatment of cyclopamine with dilute hydrochloric acid (0.5%) at 38 °C leads to the formation of veratramine - conditions similar to those of gastric acid.
 Veratramine is highly toxic, acting through excitation of the central nervous system causing seizures – similarly to serotonin.
 The mechanism for the formation of veratramine from cyclopamine is proposed to take place through the cleavage of the spirocyclic carbon-oxygen bond in the THF ring, which through elimination leads to the formation of a double bond.
 Afforded by the strong driving force afforded by aromatisation, ultimately a benzene ring forms.

 Later studies also demonstrated that jervine could be degraded to cyclopamine through a Wolff-Kishner reduction, which served as evidence for the structure of cyclopamine.

 Proposed mechanism for the formation of veratramine from cyclopamine in acidic conditions.